Heilemann/conan-rpg-tools/README.md

-# conan-rpg-tools
+# Conan RPG Adventure Generator

-Tools for the Conan RPG gamemaster.
+Tools for the Conan RPG gamemaster; tables from the Gamemaster's Toolkit.